1hue/GodotTexture3DVisualizer/README.md

 6. Ensure the "Model Size" shader parameter matches the box size.

 > [!TIP]
-> Note that the demo project is in Compatibility mode.
+> Note that the demo project may be in Compatibility mode.
 Switch to Forward+ to avoid quirks.

 <br />